emmanuel-affel/emmanuel-affel/README.md

 - 👋 Hi, I’m @emmanuel-affel
-- 👀 I’m interested in full Stack development
+- 👀 I’m interested in Data Science| Ai | Cyber Security
-- 🌱 I’m currently learning html/css and Js
+- 🌱 I’m currently learning python and cyber Security Skills
-- 💞️ I’m looking to collaborate on light weight web dev projects
+- Already have skills including; Prompt engineering, Excel and Google Suite WorkSpace
-- 📫 How to reach me  @Affel_kwamena on twitter and instagram.
+- 💞️ I’m looking to collaborate on light weight data science & python projects

 <!---
 emmanuel-affel/emmanuel-affel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.